KittyGiraudel/sass-guidelines/index.md

 ## Grid systems

-Using a grid system is not an option now that Responsive Web Design is all over the place.
+Not using a grid system is not an option now that Responsive Web Design is all over the place.
 To make designs look consistent and solid across all sizes, we use some sort of grid to lay out the elements.
 To avoid having to code this grid work over and over again, some brilliant minds made theirs reusable.

 Let me put this straight: I am not a big fan of grid systems.
 Of course I do see the potential, but I think most of them are completely overkill and are mostly used to draw red columns on a white background in nerdy designers' speaker decks.
 When is the last time you thought *thank-God-I-have-this-tool-to-build-this-2-5-3.1-π-grid*?
 That's right, never.
 Because in most cases, you just want the usual regular 12-columns grid, nothing fancy.